 Before conference starts, I give each of my kids $2 in Conference Cash.
 If they sit quietly during the speakers, they can earn more.
 If they are rowdy, fighting or not paying attention, they lose their conference cash.
 At the end of each talk, we pause conference and I ask them each questions about who spoke and what topic they spoke on.
 They can earn more Conference Cash if they are able to answer my questions.
 Before we start the TV again, they get a trip to the “store” where they can purchase whatever they have money for.

+Aren’t these Conference Sundaes a good idea?
 Your family will be completing different activities/tasks throughout conference to earn points.
 Some examples could include: Listening to sessions of Conference(points awarded for each session), Taking Notes, Doing Conference Worksheets, or anything else you can think of!
 The points that they earn will go towards toppings for their ‘General Conference Sundae’.

 Here is another fun idea to try with your kids called “Punch the Point.”
-Print the image below, cut into three strips and give one strip and a hole punch or a pencil to poke holes into the paper to each child.
+Print the image, cut into three strips and give one strip and a hole punch or a pencil to poke holes into the paper to each child.
 Every time they hear the word spoken during the speaker’s talk, have them punch a whole in one of the four holes.
 Enjoy!

 General Conference Activity Idea Ping Pong Points